-- Add your beef to a hot pot – none of this medium-high business.
+- Sear the beef in a hot pot.
+Set your pot over high heat – medium-high heat will not be hot enough.
 You want a deep brown sear on at least one side of your beef cubes.

 - Leftovers can be stored in the refrigerator for up to 4 days.
 Reheat thoroughly before serving again.

 - You can also make this recipe with other types of meat.
 Try making it with pork butt (one of my family’s favorite alternatives) or try my Chicken Barley Soup.